tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 ---

-### 7. Students Do: Predicting Fraudulent Credit Card Transactions (10 min)
+### 7. Students Do: Predicting Fraudulent Loans Applications (10 min)

-In this activity, students will create a decision tree model to predict fraudulent credit card transactions.
+In this activity, students will create a decision tree model to predict fraudulent loan applications.

 **Instructions:**